Babies are naturally curious and playful and baby play activities are one way for them to explore.

 It’s the gross motor skills that allow your little one to do simple things such as crawling, standing, sitting up, running, and walking.

-On the other hand, fine motor skills make it possible for your child to hold a pencil and draw, hold a spoon and feed himself, or button a shirt and tie a shoelace.
+On the other hand, fine motor skills make it possible for your child to hold a pencil and draw, hold a spoon and to eat independently, or button a shirt and tie a shoelace.

 As soon as your child knows how to stand with support, this can be the perfect time for you to place some toys on the couch let your little one reach for these.